moss-piglet/heroicons_render/README.md

 **Recommended**

-This package can be installed by adding `:pwned_coretheory` to your list of dependencies in `mix.exs`:
+This package can be installed by adding `:heroicons_render` to your list of dependencies in `mix.exs`:

 ```elixir
 defp deps do